AfonsoAlemao/Deep-Learning-Image-Classification/README.md

 ### Question 1: Image Classification with Linear Classifiers and Neural Networks
 - Implement a linear classifier for the Kuzushiji-MNIST dataset.
 - Explore both perceptron and logistic regression.
-- Evaluate models using provided skeleton code.
+- Evaluate models using the provided skeleton code.

 ### Question 2: Image Classification with an Autodiff Toolkit
 - Implement image classification using PyTorch.